DeltaMarine101/neural_net/README.md

 # This takes in 28 by 28 images, passes them through 2 hidden layers of 16 nodes, then outputs 10 values
 nn = neural_network((28 * 28, 16, 16, 10))
 ```
-The neural net is now initialised with random weights and biases, so in order to train it you can back-propogate training data. make sure you only pass in batches of 10 to 100 training examples, you can re-run backprop as many times as you want and it will continue to improve.
+The neural net is now initialised with random weights and biases, so in order to train it you can back-propogate training data.
+Make sure you only pass in batches of 10 to 100 training examples, you can re-run backprop as many times as you want and it will continue to improve.
 ```
 # This will backproagate the network on the first 100 training examples
 nn.backprop(training_data[:100])